The Sunburn Risk Many Australians Don’t Realise Exists

-We all know how to lather on sunscreen and pop a hat on the kids before a day outside.
-But it’s just as important to think about their eyes—because the sun can hurt them too.
+We all know how to slop on sunscreen and slap on a hat before a day outside.
+But it’s just as important to think about their eyes, because the sun can hurt them too.

 Kids often spend a lot of time outdoors laughing, running around or playing sport.
 They might not speak up when their eyes feel uncomfortable, so it’s up to us as parents to make sure they’re properly shielded from harmful rays.